The Best Personal Loans Rates of 2023

-- You may be able to borrow elsewhere, but only if you are an existing customer with an eligible Fifth Third Bank checking or savings account in good order.
+You may be able to borrow elsewhere, but only if you are an existing customer with an eligible Fifth Third Bank checking or savings account in good standing.

 You have to make a full application, which means your credit score will take a small hit.
 Repayment terms are as long as seven years, but you may need a better credit score for a longer term.

 Lending Club (aka LendingClub) is a pioneer in the peer-to-peer (P2P) lending field.
 So they’re a very experienced company.